 - 19.11.1.
-Shelter and rescue facilities using foster homes must maintain a list containing the name, phone number, and current street address for each place or premises at which pet animals are housed.
+Shelter and rescue facilities using foster homes or licensed pet animal facilities to foster their pet animals, must maintain a list containing the name of the foster care provider, phone number, and current street address for each place or premises at which pet animals are housed.
 Name, breed/species, physical description, age, gender, and foster home location must be recorded for each pet animal fostered.
 The Commissioner may, upon request, have access to any part of a foster home in which fostered pet animals are kept. - 19.11.2.
-The licensee shall inspect each of its foster homes at least once annually and before any animal is fostered at the location and maintain a record of those inspections at the physical facility address.
-The inspection record must include the date of inspection, the number and species of pet animals that permanently reside at each foster home, the signature of the foster care provider and the signature of the person inspecting the foster care facility. - 19.11.3.
-The licensee shall have a written, signed foster agreement with each of its foster homes, which agreement shall include a statement that the foster home understands and agrees to adhere to all relevant zoning and animal control codes and ordinances, whether local, county, or state.
+The licensee shall inspect each of its foster care providers at least once annually and before any animal is fostered at the location and maintain a record of those inspections at the physical facility address.
+The inspection record must include the date of inspection, the number and species of pet animals that permanently reside at each foster care provider, the signature of the foster care provider and the signature of the person inspecting the foster care facility. - 19.11.3.
+The licensee shall obtain a written, signed foster agreement with each of its foster care providers before any animal is fostered at the location and maintain such record at the physical facility address.
+Such foster agreement shall include a statement that the foster care provider understands and agrees to adhere to all relevant zoning and animal control codes and ordinances, whether local, county, or state. - 19.11.4.
+The licensee must provide written disclosure of all diseases, injuries or abnormalities in the written, signed foster agreement.